Part 2: How much do different lifestyle factors influence dementia risk?

 Aldora’s guiding principles to dementia risk

-Remember: you can remove the risk if you do something about it.
-Using hearing aids, taking medications for high blood pressure, going for a walk, cutting down on alcohol… all of these things can remove the risk of dementia to yourself.
+You can remove the risk if you do something about it.
+Using hearing aids, taking medications for high blood pressure, going for a walk, cutting down on alcohol… all of these things can help keep your brain balanced.

 More like this